ajm188/website/content/en/docs/19.0/reference/programs/vtctldclient/vtctldclient_AddCellInfo.md

 Registers a local topology service in a new cell by creating the CellInfo with the provided parameters.

+This is a test change for cobradocs preview.

 The address will be used to connect to the topology service, and Vitess data will be stored starting at the provided root.